BiomimeticChallenges/biomimeticchallenges.github.io/selection-criteria-and-presentation-criteria.md

 8. Presentation document (PDF format.
 Maximum 10 pages, DIN-A4 size): PowerPoint presentation.
 9. All the materials submitted must to be written in Catalan, Spanish or English.
 10. **Deadline presentation** for all projects is **October 2017**.
-11. By participating in the contest, the participants and winners authorize to World Biomimetic Foundation to exploit the image rights (including the name) of each of them, on the website [World Biomimetic Foundation](http://www.worldbiomimetic.org/), social media and the different media, for the main purpose of publishing the results of the Awards and the submitted projects at the same time, for advertising and promotion of their services, without any right to compensation and without any territorial or temporary limitation, accepting the collection and image reproduction for the aim and on the terms indicated in order to the Ley 1/1982, from 5th May, about the civil protection and the right to honor, to the personal and family privacy.
+11. By participating in the contest, the participants and winners authorize to World Biomimetic Foundation to exploit the image rights (including the name) of each of them, on the website [World Biomimetic Foundation](http://www.worldbiomimetic.org/), social media and the different media, for the main purpose of publishing the results of the Projects and the submitted projects at the same time, for advertising and promotion of their services, without any right to compensation and without any territorial or temporary limitation, accepting the collection and image reproduction for the aim and on the terms indicated in order to the Ley 1/1982, from 5th May, about the civil protection and the right to honor, to the personal and family privacy.
 12. Participants and winners grant to World Biomimetic Foundation, exclusively and for free, all the property industrial and intellectual rights (reproduction, distribution, public communication and transformation rights) which may arise to submitted projects, for all legally established deadline and for a world territory, as it can be used by World Biomimetic Foundation on their websites, social media and in the different media, to the only intention of World Biomimetic Foundation.

-Awards Recognition
+Projects Recognition
 -----

 [World Biomimetic Foundation](http://www.worldbiomimetic.org/) recognize the winner and finalist projects in two categories: